This page takes stock of main materials I use for astrophotography.

 In terms of connectivity, I use an USB / RJ45 interface in order to connect the PC directly to the command port of the mount.

 In the various material components, I regulary use Bahtinov masks that accomplish best focus on bright stars.

-Very comfortable to perform flats and because I am not very handy, I directly bought a dedicated luminescent panel with a max diameter of 250 mm which is convenient to implement.
+Very comfortable to perform flats and because I am not very handy, I directly bought a dedicated luminescent panel with a max diameter of 250 mm (brand Lacerta) which is convenient to implement because it can be drive by APT application.

 To prevent the dew comming spoil the snapshots, it is imperative to hang heating resistors to the refractors.
 As I happened to have the frost inside the Newton tube (the 2 mirrors !) during cold winter nights, I also have two heating resistors for the primary and secondary mirrors of the telescope.